 - Red radish is recommended to support slow digestion and remedy aerophagia and flatulence.

-- Fresh radish slices cool sunburns and erythema.
+- Slices of fresh radish are great to cool sunburns and erythema.

 Growing radish for its health benefits